-3. Make the User Act
+3. Prompt the User to Act

 To make chatbot-based training effective and engaging, it should feel like a two-way conversation.
 The best way to make it feel like a conversation is to give the user a chance to "speak".
-After the learner sees a couple of messages popping up on the screen, (keep your message not longer than 1-2 lines), it's the right time to react:
+After the learner sees a couple of messages popping up on the screen, (keep your message not longer than 1-2 lines), it's the right time to react.